Making the Elite: Top Jobs, Disparities, and Solutions: A Model of the Job Placement Process

 \textbf{Interview Day Allotment.} The model also takes interview day allotment as exogenous.
 Recall that each firm is allotted an interview day to conduct on-campus interviews (see ``Placement Phase" in Section~\ref{sec:data1}).
 Past interview day allocations and job characteristics are almost perfectly predictive of current interview day allocations (Online Appendix Table~\ref{tab:hedonic regression firm characteristics only 1}).
 Among these job characteristics, job salaries are the \emph{only} significant determinants of interview day assignments.
 A one standard deviation increase in salary increases the probability of getting assigned the first interview day by 8\%.
 However, since job salaries are nationally set, it is plausible to assume interview day allocations as exogenous (see ``Pre-Placement Phase" in Section~\ref{sec:data1}).

 \textbf{Student Application Behavior.} I do not model student application behavior because students effectively apply to all eligible jobs (Section~\ref{sec: earnings gap}).
 Omitting application behavior of elite Indian college students from the model is not necessarily a limitation.
-Job placement processes of elite Indian colleges typically feature streamlined and centralized application systems, such as Job Openings for Economists, effectively making students apply for all eligible jobs recruiting from campus \citep{mamgain2019}.
-Nevertheless, I show how one could extend the model to incorporate application behavior that may be important in settings besides elite Indian colleges (Online Appendix Section~\ref{sec:appendixmodelingapplications}).
+Job placement processes of elite Indian colleges typically feature streamlined and centralized application systems, such as Job Openings for Economists, thereby making the marginal cost of an additional application effectively zero \citep{mamgain2019}.
+Still, I show how one could extend the model to incorporate application behavior, as it may be important in settings besides elite Indian colleges (Online Appendix Section~\ref{sec:appendixmodelingapplications}).